Internal Investigations

 Our internal investigations have involved many types of allegations, including insider trading, ethics violations, accounting improprieties, tax issues, bribery, and workplace harassment.
 In addition, we frequently represent major financial institutions in investigations concerning alleged corruption in international projects funded by those institutions.
 Some of these investigations have been conducted in connection with special committees of boards of directors and/or in connection with derivative litigation.
 The firm also represents current and former employees who are the subjects of internal investigations.

 Because these representations are by their very nature highly confidential, it is not possible to attribute these representations to specific clients.
-The following list of representative experience, however, provides an overview of the breadth and depth of our practice in this regard.

 back to top